How to Sew a Flange on Quilt Borders and Quilt Bindings

 To determine the length, measure the length of quilt top without the borders, Be sure to measure the center of the quilt top instead of the edges to determine the length, so that the flange on both sides are the same size.
 For example, for a rectangular quilt, I will measure the length of the quilt from the center.
 If the part of the quilt top I am enclosing with a flange is 15 inches by 20 inches, I will cut two pieces of flange that are 15 inches and two pieces that are 20 inches.

 Take all four of your one inch strip, fold them in half lengthwise and press them.
-You will now have a long half inch wide strip.
+You will now have four long half inch wide strips.

-The flange fold will be towards the center of the quilt.
-Pin the flange, raw edges together, to the top (right side) of your quilt.
+Align the flange so that the fold will be towards the center of the quilt.
+Pin the flange, raw edges together, on top of the right side of your quilt top.
 Baste it or sew it on the quilt top using a scant quarter inch seam - or a slightly smaller seam allowance than you generally use.
 Baste the flange on all four sides first.
 Just as I would do the borders, I like to add the two on opposite sides first (i.e. both the 20 inch pieces), then the other two opposite sides (i.e. the 15 inch pieces).
 That way, when you put one flange on top of the other, the folds in the corners all look the same on the finished top.
 After the video, I will explain how to add the borders.